Heysham Port railway station: Modern era

 Passenger trains resumed in 1987, and in 1994, the layout was rationalised again as part of the programme of works associated with the building of the current Morecambe station.
 The last portion of double track on the branch from Holt Bank Junction to the former ICI sidings at Heysham Moss was singled, redundant trackwork was removed, and the old signal box dismantled (it was subsequently donated to the heritage Dean Forest Railway and has been restored and rebuilt at Lydney Junction).
 After the work was completed, all that remained was the single line from Morecambe running into the one active platform and a private siding connection laid in the early 1970s into Heysham power station.
 Much of the land occupied by the old goods yard and disused platforms is used by the Port of Heysham's owners, Peel Ports as secure parking for HGVs waiting for ferries.

 The branch handles occasional freight trains operated by Direct Rail Services from the reprocessing plant at Sellafield to Heysham nuclear power station.
 They usually run once or twice-weekly and use the siding that diverges from the main running line a short distance east of the station.
-Access is by means of a ground frame unlocked and operated by the train crew and the trains are usually worked with a locomotive at each end to avoid the need for run-round moves when it reverses at Morecambe.
+Access is by means of a ground frame unlocked and operated by the train crew and the trains are usually worked with a locomotive at each end to avoid the need for run-round moves when it reverses at Morecambe and for security reasons.

 Facilities

-The facilities at the station are basic: it is unstaffed and a single waiting shelter is provided.
+The facilities at the station are basic: it is unstaffed and a single waiting shelter is provided but there is a customer information screen and PA.
 All tickets must be purchased in advance or on board the train.
 There is step-free access from the ferry terminal and car park to the platform.

 Although the station is publicly accessible, it can be reached only by travelling along the busy main road into the port complex (either by car or on foot) from Heysham village, which is more than 1 mi away.
 Most passengers using the station do so only to connect with the daily ferry sailings as there is no local commuter or residential traffic.